wreck888/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+    Class based components have unique lifecycle methods, also requires you to extend from React and use the render() method to return the HTML.
+Classed based requires a different syntax to implements hooks, with constructor(), super() and this.state, whereas functional components use React useState.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+  The componentWillMount function is called right before the render method is exceuted and the componentDidUpdate is called right after the render method has been excetured.

 3. Define stateful logic.

+  Any code that is used to manipulate or create data.
+It is also code that manipulate state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  The three steps of creating a successful test are Arrange, Act, and Assert.
+The arrange step is where we first setup the testing objects by rendering the React element on the virtual DOM.
+The second step, act, is where the main behavior is targeted and actions are being created to test various parts.
+Last step, assert, is where we get our expected outcomes and verify if our results from the previous steps have passed or failed tests.